Efficient sparsity adaptive changepoint estimation: Real data example

 \subsubsection{Slight modifications to ESAC}

-The ESAC Algorithm presented in section \ref{fullprocedure} in the main text features interval trimming, which is a simple technical step to ensure that ESAC does not re-detect previously detected changepoints.
-A caveat of the trimming is that less data is available when detecting and estimating subsequent changepoints.
-An alternative variant of ESAC is given by Algorithm \ref{alg:cap2}, where the data are split at the estimated changepoint without interval trimming.
-Empirically comparing Algorithms \ref{alg:cap} and \ref{alg:cap2}, we have experienced that interval trimming is unnecessary and degrades performance (see Supplementary material \ref{appendixC}).
-We therefore recommend using the variant of ESAC given by Algorithm \ref{alg:cap2}.
+Algorithm \ref{alg:cap} constitutes the variant of the ESAC algorithm that features interval trimming.
+Here, the recursive step in the algorithm (the third and second last lines) differ from those found in \ref{alg:cap2}.
+When Algorithm \ref{alg:cap} declares a changepoint at location $v^*$, detected in the interval $(s^*,e^*)$, the remaining elements in interval $(s^*,e^*)$ are never again used to detect or estimate changepoints.

-A faster variant of the standard ESAC algorithm is given by Algorithm \ref{alg:cap3} (the same modification can naturally also be made to Algorithm \ref{alg:cap2}).
-Algorithm \ref{alg:cap3} reduces execution time by modifying step 7 in Algorithm \ref{alg:cap} to only evaluate $S_{\gamma, (s_m, e_m]}^v$ at the mid-point $v_m = (s_m + e_m)/2$ of any seeded interval.
+A faster variant of Algorithm \ref{alg:cap} is given by Algorithm \ref{alg:cap3}.
+Algorithm \ref{alg:cap3} reduces the execution time by modifying step 3 in Algorithm \ref{alg:cap} to only evaluate $S_{\gamma, (s_m, e_m]}^v$ at the mid-point $v_m = (s_m + e_m)/2$ of any seeded interval.
 Interestingly, the theoretical guarantees given by Theorem \ref{adaptivetheorem} also hold for this variant of ESAC, unlike Algorithm \ref{alg:cap2}.
+Note that the same modification can naturally be made to Algorithm \ref{alg:cap2} as well.
 In practice, we have experienced that Algorithm \ref{alg:cap3} has much lower power for detecting changepoints compared to \ref{alg:cap2}.
 We therefore only recommend using Algorithm \ref{alg:cap3} when the consequent reduction in computational cost is necessary.